hmmmanshu/Kenshi/README.md

 ## Project UI

-UI follows two pages with a consistent color theme following the application.
+UI follows two pages with a consistent theme following the application.

 Home Page: